 Rule 7 – ‘The’ is mandatorily used for things that are only one of a kind in the universe.

 The Sun and the Moon shine bright in the sky.

 Rule 8 – ‘The’ does not mean all.

-The books are my favourite (not all the books, just the book talked about)
+The books are my favourite (not all the books, just the books talked about)

-Books are my favourite (all the books, in general, are favourite)
+Books are my favourite (all the books, in general, are favourites)